trustedanalytics/atk/versions/master/R_sources/ad_scoring_engine.txt

 Scoring Client
 --------------

-Below is a sample Python script to send requests to the scoring engine:
+Below is a sample Python script to send requests to the scoring engine containing trained Libsvm Model:

 .. code::